VasiescuAdrian/Octagon/README.md

 # Octagon – Organizational Chart PowerPoint Generator

-A backend service that automatically generates Microsoft PowerPoint organizational charts from hierarchical data stored in MongoDB.
+Octagon is a backend REST API that generates Nokia organizational charts in PowerPoint format from hierarchical data stored in MongoDB.
+The service is designed to be consumed by the Sort Tool, which sends generation requests through the API.

 The application exposes a REST API that allows external applications to request a PowerPoint presentation for a specific organization.
 It retrieves the organization's hierarchy, applies business rules, maps the data into presentation models, and generates a `.pptx` file using a predefined template.